-The Committee and the Association acknowledge that the teacher's primary responsibility is to teach and that his energies should, to the extent possible, be utilized to that end.
+The Committee and the Association acknowledge that the educator's primary responsibility is to teach and that the educator's energies should, to the extent possible, be utilized to that end.

-Teachers will not be required to collect money from students for non-educational purposes except to the extent as is now the practice.
+Educators will not be required to collect money from students for non-educational purposes except to the extent as is now the practice.
 In applying this provision, it is the intent of the parties that monies currently collected will continue to be collected, but that no additional funds will be added.
-To aid in the collection of milk monies, teachers will be provided with a standard list of students and will transmit the monies collected to the Principal without responsibilities for specific amount collected.

-Teachers will not be required to drive pupils to activities which take place away from the school building.
+Educators will not be required to drive pupils to activities which take place away from the school building.